 Infants and very young children have a natural ability to spontaneously relax and let go of tension.
 This ability is usually lost by the time a child reaches school age, where habits of tension, apprehension and anxiety can lead to the experience of ‘stress’.
-In teaching young children the art of stillness, as a form of meditation for children, we are helping them to reconnect with the natural stillness and strength within themselves.
-For the management and prevention of stress, the earlier this new learning takes place, the better.
-It is unlikely that children under the age of 7 years will be able to sustain any lengthy time of stillness but the seeds of stillness can be reasonably planted in early childhood, in preparation for later stages of development and further children’s meditation training.
+In teaching young children the art of stillness we are helping them to reconnect with the natural stillness and strength within themselves.
+In the adolescent years, the introduction of stillness as a positive life-skill may intercept otherwise potentially dangerous outcomes.

 Within the framework of education there is little to empower young people with the gentle discipline of calm control, mental relaxation and stress relief.
 There is little in formal education that can assist in averting tension and anxiety and the many symptoms that accompany it.
 The discipline of stillness and its acceptance at school can achieve this.
 Within school meditation training, children can also be led to a new sense of care and respect for themselves which in turn may lead to greater respect for others and for all of life.
 The practice of stillness could therefore be recognised within the classroom as a priority life educational tool.

 As a form of therapy